-Never Look Directly At The Sun With Your Telescope Permanent Damage To Your Eyes May Occur Thank you for purchasing the Bushnell Voyager Family Telescope!
+Never Look Directly At The Sun With Your Telescope Permanent Damage To Your Eyes May Occur

+Thank you for purchasing the Bushnell Voyager Dobsonian Telescope!
 Your new telescope has been designed and crafted with the highest standards so that you may have years of enjoyment and use out of this wonderful window to the heavens.
-This product comes complete with everything you'll need to explore your universe.
-Whether you are just starting out in astronomy or you are an avid astronomer we wish you, your family, and your friends all the best with this telescope.
+This product comes complete with everything you'll need to explore your universe including a professional parabolic primary mirror, precision rack and pinion focusing mechanism, superior all-metal main telescope tube, and professional quality wide-field 6x30 finderscope.
+Whether you are just starting out in astronomy or you are an avid astronomer we wish you all the best with your telescope.

-Please utilize this manual to its fullest potential by reading it completely before you attempt to use your new telescope.
-Once set-up, we've included a basic guide on how to get started in astronomy at the end of this manual.
+Please utilize this manual to its fullest potential by reading it completely before you attempt to assemble and use your new telescope.
+Once assembled, we've included a basic guide on how to get started in astronomy at the end of this manual.
 While this is not a complete guide, it will give you some initial pointers.
 As you advance in ability, we would highly recommend a supplemental star atlas, beginning astronomy guide, moon map, or any other guide as you travel on your journey through the universe.

-READ THROUGH THESE INSTRUCTIONS BEFORE YOU USE YOUR TELESCOPE
+READ THROUGH ASSEMBLY INSTRUCTION BEFORE YOU ASSEMBLE YOUR TELESCOPE